vegardit/docker-openldap/README.md

 ### <a name="uidgid"></a>Changing UID/GID of OpenLDAP service user

-The UID/GID of the user running the OpenLDAP service can be aligned with the docker host, using the environment variables `LDAP_OPENLDAP_UID` and `LDAP_OPENLDAP_GID`.
+The UID/GID of the user running the OpenLDAP service can be aligned with the docker host using the environment variables `LDAP_OPENLDAP_UID` and `LDAP_OPENLDAP_GID`.

 During each container start it is verified that the given UID/GID matches the currently effective UID/GID.
 If not, the UID/GID